 Competition motivates so much of what we do both personally and professionally—who doesn’t love to win, after all—that saying you need to know who you’re playing against might be the understatement of the year.
 It’s why the best sports teams spend almost as much time watching game film as they do on the practice field.
 Teams have entire coaching staffs dedicated to analyzing game film to study an opponent’s strengths, weaknesses and tendencies and compare them to your own.
 In business, this translates to questions like:

-- What speaking engagements are they participating in?
+What speaking engagements or conferences are they participating in?

-When going to market, you must where your product and brand fit in the market.
+When going to market, you have to know where your product and brand fit.
 That is, the unique opportunities you have to speak to your target audience where your competition isn’t already doing so.

-As ridiculous as this sounds, we often hear companies say, “Well, there’s nobody out there that's really doing what we’re doing.”
-That is simply not true at least 90 percent of the time.
+We often hear companies say, “Well, there’s nobody out there that's really doing what we’re doing.”
+That is simply not true in the vast majority of cases.

 With research ahead of time, a differentiated product/company and a PR firm that’s willing to tell your story in a unique way, you’ll be able to stand apart from your competition, which, don’t be fooled, does exist.